Sheepadoodle dog — Old English Sheepdog and Poodle mix

 About the Sheepadoodle

-The Sheepadoodle is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Sheepadoodle is an excellent choice for first-time dog owners.
+The Sheepadoodle is a cross between the Old English Sheepdog and Poodle.
+The Sheepadoodle is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Sheepadoodle is an excellent choice for first-time dog owners.
 Typically standing 16 to 22 inches and weighing 60 to 80 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Sheepadoodle brings a distinct combination of traits that sets it apart.
 The Sheepadoodle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Sheepadoodle loves being close to its people and forms strong bonds with every member of the household.